-As useful as Suboxone addiction treatment might seem, the drug contains an opioid, which brings its own risk of dependency.
-If it is not administered carefully, patients can become dependent on Suboxone without careful administration and monitoring and face potentially long withdrawal effects.
+As useful as Suboxone addiction treatment might seem, the drug contains an opioid, bringing its own dependency risk.
+Therefore, patients can become dependent on Suboxone without careful administration and monitoring and face potentially long withdrawal effects.
 It is thus essential for medical providers and patients to understand the risks and benefits of Suboxone treatment, addiction, and detoxification options.

 Dealing with Suboxone Addiction and Detoxification

 Suboxone addiction can become a real problem, due to its opioid content.
 Buprenorphine is an opioid agonist, that has the power to latch to the opioid receptor sites and prolong the dependence.
 The drug also contains an antagonist called naloxone.
-Naloxone is used to block the signals that these same receptors transmit to the nervous system.
+The purpose of Naloxone is to block the signals that these same receptors transmit to the nervous system.
 While this medication might help some people to begin detoxifying, it can also trigger severe withdrawal symptoms at first, including mood swings, nausea, vomiting, insomnia, and respiratory problems.

 Suboxone (buprenorphine/naloxone) and Subutex (buprenorphine) were the first medication-assisted treatment (MAT) drugs used under the Drug Addiction Treatment Act.
 As these drugs became more widespread, more and more people abused it or took the drug for recreational purposes.
 Suboxone abusers, often do not ingest the drug orally.
 Rather, they dissolve it in water and inject into their bloodstreams.
 Not only does this further increase the possibility of addiction, but it can easily lead to a deadly overdose.

 Recognizing Suboxone Addiction Effects

 As with other opioids, it’s important to identify the effects of Suboxone addiction early on.
 Those who have become addicted tend to experience: